Professor of Economics

 Autobiographical Essay and Links

 An economic theory of local government behavior was the subject of "The Homevoter Hypothesis" (Harvard University Press in 2001).
-Because homeowners have so much of their net worth stuck in their houses, they pay close attention to the many things that local governments can do to enhance or detract from their value.
+Because homeowners have so much of their net worth wrapped up in their houses, they pay close attention to the many things that local governments can do to enhance or detract from their value.
 This provides a political side for the famous vote-with-your-feet model of local government, the Tiebout hypothesis.
+The homevoter model explains why Proposition 13, the California voter initiative that limited property taxes, is actually consistent with the Tiebout model.
 I also organized a conference and edited a book of essays, "The Tiebout Model at Fifty" (Lincoln Institute of Land Policy, 2006).

 I enjoy back-road bicycling, snowshoeing and cross-country skiing.
-Janice and I doggedly follow Dartmouth men's basketball, contests that provide warm diversion on cold winter nights.
+Janice and I have for years followed Dartmouth men's basketball, and I now serve as academic advisor to the team.
+A short memoir that relates my basketball experience to economics is available here.
 We are also architecture enthusiasts and enjoy walkabouts in New York and other big cities.
 Janice makes and sells photographic note cards, which you can view at http://www.jgfischel.com.
 Our son, Josh, graduated from Amherst College (class of 2000) and received his master's degree from the Gerald R. Ford School of Public Policy at the University of Michigan in 2007.
-In 2008, he married Cameren Cousins, a Middlebury graduate.
+In 2008, he married Cameren Cousins, a 2003 Middlebury graduate who received an MBA in sustainability from Antioch in 2013.
 They live in Somerville, Massachusetts, with their dog, Smitty.

 Janice, Bill, Cameren, Josh and Smitty